What Is Spear Phishing?

 How Common is Spear Phishing?

-People assume the request from their manager for an urgent money transfer or the password update request from their bank is legitimate because they recognize the source and believe they are acting in the best interests of themselves and others.
+People assume the request from their boss for an urgent money transfer or the password update request from their bank is legitimate because they recognize the source and believe they are acting in the best interests of themselves and others.

-7 Ways To Prevent Spear Phishing
+How To Prevent Spear Phishing

 Establish network access rules that limit the use of personal devices and the sharing of information outside of your corporate network.